boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 Many thanks to Paul Aitken for the review and many suggestions that enhanced this specification.
 Special thanks to Andrew Feren for sharing data about scans of IPFIX data he collected.

-Thomas Graf tagged an issue with the forwardingStatus Information Element.
+Thomas Graf tagged an issue with the forwardingStatus Information Element and for the Shepherd review.

 Thanks to Eric Vyncke for the review and comments.